AOMediaCodec/libavif/README.md

 * `AVIF_CODEC_SVT` for [SVT-AV1](https://gitlab.com/AOMediaCodec/SVT-AV1)
   (encoder)

-These libraries (in their C API form) must be externally available (discoverable via CMake's `FIND_LIBRARY`) to use them, or if libavif is a child CMake project, the appropriate CMake target must already exist by the time libavif's CMake scripts are executed.
+When set to `SYSTEM`, these libraries (in their C API form) must be externally available (discoverable via CMake's `FIND_LIBRARY`) to use them, or if libavif is a child CMake project, the appropriate CMake target must already exist by the time libavif's CMake scripts are executed.

 ### Local / Static Builds